 - Pay your monthly cell phone bill with your card and get up to $600 protection against damage or theft (subject to a $25 deductible).

-- For the first year you can enjoy great perks such as free breakfast, airport transfers, free WiFi and more at selected properties.
+- For the first year, you'll enjoy Silver membership exclusives such as free breakfast, airport transfers, free WiFi and more at select properties.

 - Any free night rewards your earn with this card exclude taxes and fees.
 Also, if a night costs less than $125, you won’t get the difference.
 This isn't unexpected, but just something to be mindful of.